 Sexual Harassment - Unwelcome conduct of a sexual nature.
-Sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a requirement of employment or participation in a College program or activity, or (2) submission to or rejection of such conduct by an individual is used as the basis for employment, grading or other College decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive working, academic, or campus environment.
+Sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly as a requirement of employment or participation in a College program or activity, or (2) submission to or rejection of such conduct by an individual is used as the basis for employment, grading or other College decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive working, academic, or campus environment.

 The College recognizes two types of sexual harassment: quid pro quo (something for something) and hostile environment misconduct.
 Quid pro quo harassment occurs where sexual activity is sought in exchange for an actual, tangible job or academic benefit.
-Hostile environment misconduct takes place where the conduct creates an environment in which an individual's professional or academic performance is impaired or such person's ability to function within the College community is hindered.
+In this policy, quid pro quo harassment differs from the Title IX Sexual Harassment Policy, because the respondent may be an employee or a student.
+Hostile environment misconduct takes place where the conduct is so frequent or severe it creates an environment in which an individual's professional or academic performance is impaired or such person's ability to function within the College community is hindered.